Janidai/ShinyFinancialDerivates/README.md

-# Mission
+# About
 Financial derivates are important instruments used for hedging, speculation or reducing costs.
-However they can be confusing to understand and recall.
-Threfore, this project builds an interactive web application by means of Shiny App to clarify how those instruments work.

-# Themes
-- Quick Introduction To Financial Derivates
-- Forwards: Theory, Payoff and Profit Diagrams

-# Milestones
-- Dashboard Design
-- Write Theory
-- Build Payoff and Profit Diagrams
-- Glossary
-- References
+This project provides an interactive Web Application made whith [Shiny](https://shiny.rstudio.com/)

 # Other Projects
 https://github.com/DavZim/OptionValuation